 06 of 10

-By holding a treat near your dog's nose, you can easily lure him into a spin.
-If you want to add some difficulty to this dog trick, you can teach him to spin in a specific direction.
+By holding a treat near your dog's nose, you can easily lure it into a spin.
+If you want to add some difficulty to this dog trick, you can teach your dog to spin in a specific direction.
 You'll amaze your friends when you show them how your dog can tell the difference between left and right.

 07 of 10